sambuaneesh/Reservation-System-Starter/docs/design-smells/design-smell-5.md

 # Composite Pattern Implementation

+See [Refactoring Guru](https://refactoring.guru/design-patterns/composite).
 This document details the implementation of the Composite Pattern in the flight reservation system to handle both simple direct flights and complex multi-leg journeys.

 ## Problem Identification